Related News, Features, and Publications

 About the Team

 The K-12 Integration, Desegregation, and Segregation Archive was conceived and developed by Professor Roslyn Arlin Mickelson, Ph.D., Chancellor’s Professor and Professor of Sociology, Public Policy, and Women & Gender Studies at UNC Charlotte.
-Martha Cecilia Bottia, Ph.D., Research Assistant Professor at UNC Charlotte, has been the lead researcher with the project since 2006.
+Martha Cecilia Bottia, Ph.D., Research Associate Professor at UNC Charlotte, has been the lead researcher with the project since 2006.
 Read more